bvkatwijk/java-lens/docs/ideas.md

     - so `PersonLens.ROOT.house().withAddress()` ?
 - generate with methods so that lombok is not necessary
   - maybe lombok add-on module?
-- remove vavr transitive dependency
+- special lenses for java types
+  - optional
+  - map
+  - collection
 - maybe vavr add-on module?